-These vegan TVP tacos are full of flavor and so easy to prepare!
-High-protein, low-fat TVP (textured vegetable protein) is generously seasoned and sauteed with onion, garlic, and jalapeno.
-Serve with your favorite toppings for delicious vegan tacos even meat-eaters will love!
+These vegan TVP tacos are totally satisfying and so quick and easy to prepare!
+TVP is high in protein, low-fat, and great at soaking up all of the flavorful spices.
+Serve TVP taco meat on salads, in taco bowls, and with your favorite toppings for vegan tacos even meat-eaters will love!

 TVP tacos are nut-free, gluten-free, low-fat, and can be made without oil.
 Ready in 20 minutes!

-I have a recipe on the blog for vegan taco meat, and it's one of my all-time favorite vegan recipes.
-Seriously, I say it all time!
-It's made with soy curls, walnuts, and all of the spices you'd expect, and it gets rave reviews from readers.
+I have a recipe on the blog for vegan taco meat, and it's one of my all-time favorite dinner recipes.
+Seriously!
+It gets rave reviews from readers, too.

 Jump to: